Frequently Asked Questions

 What should I wear?

-How far in advance should I contact Urban Homeworks to volunteer?
+How far in advance do I need to contact Urban Homeworks about volunteering?

 We advise that you contact us at least two months prior to the date you wish to volunteer.
 This will increase your chances of getting the volunteer date that you want and gives us more time to work out all necessary details.
 We schedule workdays on a first-come, first-served basis, so don’t miss out!